vstinner/misc/python/pep_c_api.rst

 History of CPython forks
 ------------------------

-Last 10 years, CPython was forked multiple times to try various attempts to enhance CPython:
+Last 10 years, CPython was forked multiple times to attempt different CPython enhancements:

 * Unladen Swallow: add a JIT compiler based on LLVM
-* Pyston: add a JIT compiler based on LLVM (fork on CPython 2.7)
+* Pyston: add a JIT compiler based on LLVM (CPython 2.7 fork)
 * Pyjion: add a JIT compiler based on Microsoft CLR
-* Gilectomy: remove the Global Interpreter Lock nicknamed "GIL" (or Gilles in french :-))
+* Gilectomy: remove the Global Interpreter Lock nicknamed "GIL"
 * etc.

 Sadly, none is this project has been merged back into CPython.
-Unladen Swallow looses its funding from Google, Pyston looses its funding from Dropbox, Pyjion is developed in spare time of two Microsoft employees.
+Unladen Swallow looses its funding from Google, Pyston looses its funding from Dropbox, Pyjion is developed in the limited spare time of two Microsoft employees.

 One hard technically issue which blocked these projects to really unleash their power is the C API of CPython.
 Many old technical choices